HowToDoInJava

 Remember, when we do not add a constructor to a class, the Java compiler adds one for us.
 The constructor that is added by the Java compiler is called a default constructor.
 The default constructor accepts no arguments.
 The name of the constructor of a class is the same as the class name.

 The new operator is followed by a call to the constructor of the class whose instance is being created.
-The new operator creates an instance of a class by allocating the memory in heap.
+The new operator creates an instance of a class by allocating the memory in a heap.

-5. The ‘null’ reference type
+5. The ‘null’ Reference Type

 Java has a special reference type called null type.
 It has no name.
 Therefore, we cannot define a variable of the null reference type.
 The null reference type has only one value defined by Java, which is the null literal.
 It is simply null.